berezine81/three-tier-architecture-handson/README.md

 The code already has any required Instana components installed, making it very easy to start monitoring the application with Instana, you just have to install the agent on the platform.
 Instana End User Monitoring is also preconfigured, you just need to add your unique key to the environment of the Nginx container.

-### CHALLENGES
-- **First part** of the project will be to deploy this application on EKS Cluster.
-- **Second part** will be to add DevSecOps practises & build an automation pipeline.
-- **Third part** will be to setup robust monitoring infrastructure on my cluster.

 ### BUILDING THE PROJECT